SSPmethods/SSPMultiStageTwoDerivativeMethods/README.md

 # SSPMultiStageTwoDerivativeMethods
 This is a collection of codes which we used to find Optimal SSP multiderivative multistage time stepping methods.
+These matlab codes are based off of David Ketchesons routines which search for SSP Multi-Step Runge Kutta methods, which are apart of his RK-opt package.
+The definitions and SSP conditions will be explained in a paper we are currently in the progess of writing.

 **opt_mdrk:**         Optimization Driver file, uses Fmincon to find MDRK methods with largest SSP coeficient